comunica/sparqlee/README.md

 | dT             | ✓ | ✓ | ? |   |   |
 | bool           | ✓ | ✓ | ? |   |   |

+### Sparql 1.2

+Sparqlee looks forward and already implements some Sparql 1.2 specification functions.

+The [extended date](https://github.com/w3c/sparql-12/blob/main/SEP/SEP-0002/sep-0002.md) functionality being one of those features.
+Please note that the new build in ADJUST function has not been implemented due to dependencies.

 ## Development

 ## Setup locally